dreamrover/bigrats-go/README.md

 The official site of Bigrats(硕鼠下载器) is http://www.flvcd.com/, which only provides Windows and Mac OSX version.

-This project is the Linux version of Bigrats video downloader written in [**Golang**](https://golang.org/) with GUI by deploying [GoQt](https://github.com/visualfc/goqt).
+This project is the Linux version of Bigrats video downloader written in [**Golang**](https://golang.org/) with GUI by deploying [GoQt](https://github.com/visualfc/goqt), and uses [avidemux](http://fixounet.free.fr/avidemux) to merge video segments.
 It will support Mac OSX in the future.
 This project has nothing to do with flvcd.com.

-## usage
+## Usage
 Please refer to [wiki page](https://github.com/dreamrover/bigrats-go/wiki).

 [How to install bigrats-go on Debian](https://github.com/dreamrover/bigrats-go/wiki/Install-Bigrats-on-Debian)